 For reasons lost to history, bells were not installed when the tower of Christ Church Cathedral was built.
 For almost a century, the tower was a beautiful, albeit silent, addition to the city skyline.
 That changed in 2003, when thanks to the leadership of Janet Hauck, the congregation raised funds to install a cast bell chime.

 A cast bell chime is a musical instrument consisting of nine to twenty-nine bells.
-The chime at the cathedral is fourteen bells, the most popular range, which includes an octave and a fifth in a diatonic scale.
-The chime ranges from the bell note C down to the bell note F. The bells weigh from 116 pounds (C) to 1,990 pounds (lowest note).
+The chime at the cathedral is fourteen bells, the most popular range, which includes an octave and a fifth in a diatonic scale from F to C. The bells weigh from 116 pounds (highest note) to 1,990 pounds (lowest note).
 The Verdin Company, the world’s largest supplier of bells, carillons, and clocks, cast the bells.
 The Cincinnati company has provided bells to over 30,000 churches, including 100 cathedrals, since 1842.

 We are pleased to share the music of the bells with our city, not only to mark the passing of the hours, but also to celebrate happy occasions, to commemorate holidays and to mourn deaths.

 Ensembles in Residence

 Collegium Cincinnati, the cathedral’s ensemble-in-residence, is a vibrant musical organization that serves the Greater Cincinnati region.
 From the masterworks of the Renaissance and Baroque to world premieres of newly written works, Collegium’s singers and instrumentalists led by artistic director Matthew Phelps present moving musical events that captivate audiences and enrich the community.